-Prior research in this direction explored mutual adaptation in contexts such as shared autonomy~\cite{javdani2015shared}, collaborative planning~\cite{7451736}, and interaction models based on predefined states and actions~\cite{rosenthal2010effective}.
-More recently, learning-based methods have enabled agents to adapt policies based on human preferences~\cite{mahadevan2024generative}~\cite{christiano2017deep}, while dialogue-based task learning approaches~\cite{liu2018dialogue},~\cite{dong2025toward},~\cite{nwankwo2024multimodal} provide interactive instruction.
-Yet these approaches lack mechanisms for continuous, bidirectional co-adaptation of beliefs and strategies, an essential ingredient for robust, human-like partnerships.
+More recently, learning-based methods adapt agent policies to human preferences~\cite{mahadevan2024generative,christiano2017deep}, and dialogue-based approaches~\cite{liu2018dialogue,dong2025toward,nwankwo2024multimodal} to support interactive instruction.
+However, they generally lack mechanisms for continuous, bidirectional co-adaptation of internal beliefs and decision-making, an essential ingredient for robust, collaborative partnerships.

-Overall, in the current methods, three interrelated gaps exist: (i) a predominance of unidirectional adaptation, where only the agent adapts to a static human model, (ii) a modular separation of language, learning, and belief modelling, instead of a unified cognitive process, and (iii) a lack of mechanisms for sustained, bidirectional belief updating and alignment.
-Our SIL framework addresses these gaps directly.
-We integrate continual learning (Section~\ref{sec:mem}) and natural language symbiosis within a unified architecture grounded on a shared latent task space.
-This enables not just skill acquisition, but true mutual belief convergence, establishing a continuous cycle of co-adaptation between human and agent.
+Overall, in the current language-conditioned HRI frameworks, three interrelated gaps exist: (i) predominance of unidirectional adaptation, where only the agent adapts to a static human model; (ii) modular separation between language understanding, learning, and belief modelling, rather than a unified inferential process; and (iii) lack of mechanisms for sustained, bidirectional belief alignment through natural language interaction.
+SIL addresses these gaps directly.